andremalveira/Astronaut.Library.js/README.md

 ## Other Library Resources
 Besides the extension, the library also has other tools to use in websites or applications that use javascript.

-- Notify -> It's like a custom alert but created in order to show notifications.
+- Notify -> A custom alert for push notifications.